-Organizations, development teams, and individual developers who have chosen to use containers to host their applications may prefer, or perhaps are required, to source all images from Amazon Elastic Container Registry to take advantage of its high availability and security.
-To satisfy those requirements, customers have needed to take on the burden of manually pulling images from public registries into their private Amazon Elastic Container Registry repositories, and then keeping them in sync.
+Organizations, development teams, and individual developers who have chosen to use containers to host their applications may prefer, or perhaps are required, to source all images from Amazon Elastic Container Registry (Amazon ECR) to take advantage of its high availability and security.
+To satisfy those requirements, customers have needed to take on the burden of manually pulling images from public registries into their private Amazon Elastic Container Registry (Amazon ECR) repositories, and then keeping them in sync.
 This adds operational complexity and maintenance costs, thereby impacting developer productivity.
 Additionally, some registries may have limitations or restrictions on how frequently images can be downloaded.
 When reached, those limitations then begin impacting developers and the release velocity of their business, due to build errors when image pulls are throttled, or even rejected.

 When consuming images from pull through cache repositories, download throttling is also no longer a problem for developers, as well as the build and deployment infrastructure that supports their applications.
-Amazon Elastic Container Registry is designed to automatically keep the cache repository in sync.
+Amazon Elastic Container Registry (Amazon ECR) is designed to automatically keep the cache repository in sync.

 Setting up pull through cache repositories is a simple process.
 For the following example, I’m using Amazon Elastic Container Registry Public in the South America (São Paulo) Region as my upstream registry.

 First, I must modify my private registry’s settings to add a rule that references the upstream, publicly accessible registry (multiple rules can be set if I need additional upstream registries).
-In the Amazon Elastic Container Registry console, I begin by selecting Private registry, and then select Edit in the Pull through cache panel to change settings.
+In the Amazon Elastic Container Registry (Amazon ECR) console, I begin by selecting Private registry, and then select Edit in the Pull through cache panel to change settings.
 This takes me to the Pull through cache configuration page, where I select Add rule.